-LSST will deliver three levels of data products and services.
-Prompt (Level 1) data products will include images, difference images, catalogs of sources and objects detected in difference images, and catalogs of Solar System objects.
+The LSST will deliver three levels of data products and services.
+Level 1 (nightly) data products will include images, difference images, catalogs of sources and objects detected in difference images, and catalogs of Solar System objects.
 Their primary purpose is to enable rapid follow-up of time-domain events.
-Data Release (Level 2) data products will include well calibrated single-epoch images, deep coadds, and catalogs of objects, sources, and forced sources, enabling static sky and precision time-domain science.
-The Science Platform will allow for the creation of User Generated (Level 3) data products and will enable science cases that greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
+Level 2 (annual) data products will include well calibrated single-epoch images, deep coadds, and catalogs of objects, sources, and forced sources, enabling static sky and precision time-domain science.
+Level 3 (user-created) data product services will enable science cases that greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
 LSST will also devote 10% of observing time to programs with special cadence.
-Their data products will be created using the same software and hardware as Prompt (Level 1) and Data Release (Level 2) products.
+Their data products will be created using the same software and hardware as Levels 1 and 2.
 All data products will be made available using user-friendly databases and web services.